nafsika24/ece_smarthome_system/README.md

 * To run data scripts, first run on your terminal `pip install paho-mqtt`.
 In order to run all scripts simultaneously, in the terminal, the folder data_scripts:
   1. run `chmod +x test_scripts.sh`
   2. run `./test_scripts.sh`
+ * To control devices open Grafana and run the provided API.
+ * To run the API inside the folder smarthome_api:
+    1. `npm install`
+    2. `nodemon start`